conceptofproof/conceptofproof.github.io/_posts/2015-02-20-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: Valet and XDebug with PHPStorm
-subtitle: Each post also has a subtitle
+subtitle: debugging your web apps with lightning fast Valet
 ---

- This is how I setup xdebug with valet on MacOSX 10.11.5:
+This is how I setup xdebug with [Valet](https://laravel.com/docs/master/valet) on MacOSX 10.11.5:

 First use phpinfo() to verify your php version (Mine is: 7.0.6).